QSong-github/scGCN/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite our paper and the related GCN papers if you use this code in your own work:

 ```
 Song, Q., Su, J., & Zhang, W. (2020). scGCN: a Graph Convolutional Networks Algorithm for Knowledge Transfer in Single Cell Omics. bioRxiv.
 ```